johnridesabike/bikewalklife/posts/2022/06/my-video-of-a-truck-s-dangerous-pass-went-viral.md

 ## Background for this video

 Ever since I got a GoPro camera, I almost always keep it recording when I ride my bicycle.
 This past January, I began posting these on TikTok.
-I recorded this particular video in February one evening while I rode home from work.
+I recorded this particular video in February while I rode home from work one evening.
 After I recorded it, I forgot all about it.
 The truck’s pass was dangerous and [illegal according to Georgia’s 3-foot passing law](https://bikewalk.life/2021/07/what-to-know-about-georgia-s-new-3-foot-passing-law/), but not especially memorable afterwards.

 A week ago, I was scrolling through my old video files.
 The “everyone underestimates me” sound was currently popular on TikTok, and when I saw this footage it gave me an idea.
 I synced the sound with the video, added a caption, and shared it.